jmKeenan/continuum/README.md

 On the server, nginx passes any requests to any url behind /api to Flask, and serves all other requests from /srv/public directly (this is where the frontend bundle is copied to).

+## sending emails

+we use amazon SES email service to send emails.
+SES is currently in sandbox mode, meaning any email address we send to needs to be verified through the SES console.

+in the future, we could move SES out of sandbox mode to allow for sending to any email address: move SES email service out of sandbox mode so it can send to any email address: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html

 ## Future